3 Characteristics Every Food Contact Surface Must Have

 This is why you don’t see lead or cadmium used in modern food equipment (though they were once common in cookware – yikes!).

-Stainless steel is the restaurant industry’s BFF because it’s corrosion-resistant and doesn’t react with food under normal conditions.
-But many plastics can also be safe if they meet migration limits – meaning they’ve been tested to ensure they don’t transfer chemicals beyond established safety thresholds.
+Stainless steel is the restaurant industry’s best friend because it resists corrosion and doesn’t react with food under normal conditions.
+Some plastics can also be safe if they meet migration limits—meaning they’re tested to make sure they don’t release harmful levels of chemicals into food.

 What Else Matters?